chaenii989/Data-Related-Job-Market/README.md

 Q1.
 What are the top sectors per employment?
 Q2.
 What are the employment and projection for computer system design and related services for (2029)?
 Q3.
 What are the top 8 states for number of graduates by major?
-Q4.
-Comparing the degrees in computers, mathematics and statistics by region?

 ## Analysis:
 • A: 1.
 Professional, scientific, and technical services